 7 Pillars of Wisdom:

 - Synthesis From Collected Data,

 - Responding To Enquiries,

 - Preserving Your Study.

 Following this approach will help you fulfill the aims and goals of your research.
-As I have pointed out before the study of one names is very similar to genealogy.
+As I have pointed out before the study of one name is very similar to genealogy.

-And finally you may wish to publicise your work.
+And finally, you may wish to publicize your work.